Review AI Video Takes and Build Dailies

 Can Lotix help with regeneration?

 Yes.
-Lotix keeps the take tied to its shot plan, references, prompt, model, settings, and review decision, so the next pass can change the specific part that failed.
+Lotix keeps a take tied to its shot plan, prompt, references, model, settings, and review decision.
+That context lets the next pass target the specific failure, such as wardrobe drift, unreadable prop action, weak ending composition, or camera movement.

 Does dailies review replace editing?